tianocore-docs/edk2-DecSpecification/3_edk_ii_dec_file_format/37_[protocols]_sections.md

 specific architecture.
 It is permissible to specify Protocol entries under all architectures except `"common`" if different Guid values may be required for different architectures.

+It is NOT permissible to mix section tags without the `Private` modifier with section tags with the `Private` modifier.
+If this condition is detected, the build tools must terminate with an error message.

+For example, `[Protocols.common, Protocols.IA32.Private]` is prohibited.

+#### Example

 ```ini
 # Global Protocols Definition section - list of Global Protocols C Name